quark-knight/AlphaToBeta-master/AlphaToBeta_local/README.md

-# AlphaMut
+# AlphaToBeta

-This is the GitHub Repository accompanying the paper: "AlphaMut: a deep reinforcement learning model to suggest helix-disrupting mutations", published in the Journal of Chemical Theory and Computation.
+This project is a continuation of the previous project from the CCB lab, which had produced the paper: "AlphaMut: a deep reinforcement learning model to suggest helix-disrupting mutations", published in the Journal of Chemical Theory and Computation.
 (J. Chem.
 Theory Comput.
 2025, 21, 1, 463–473) https://pubs.acs.org/doi/10.1021/acs.jctc.4c01387